 Output nodes are flow nodes that specify how the bot should respond.
-Most importantly they contain the answer texts, but they also let you specify various properties which are outlined below.
+Most importantly they contain the answer texts, but they also let you specify various other properties.

 If you add a resume prompt to an output node, that prompt will be given instead of the ordinary answer texts when the node is revisted after an interruption.
 You add resume prompts in the 'Resume Prompts' panel.

 You add skip conditions to your output node under its 'Skip conditions' panel.
-There you specify when it should be skipped (e.g. if the variable for flavor has already been set), and where it should skip to, i.e. which transition to follow after the output has been skipped.
-More on setting skip conditions here.
+There you specify the condition when it should be skipped (e.g. if the variable for flavor has already been set), and where it should skip to, i.e. which transition to follow after the output has been skipped.

 Output parameters can be used to provide your app with information that has no place in the regular answer text.
 For example, suppose a bot can provide weather information in a mobile app.
 The answer text of an output might contain a humanlike description of the weather (It's quite sunny in Amsterdam at the moment, make sure to wear sunscreen!).
 But in addition to that, the app could display a widget with more detailed weather info.
 The information that needs to be displayed in the widget could be passed on as JSON in an output parameter.
 Each output node can have as many output parameters as you like, each parameter needs to have a name and a String as value.